-The news of the Bitcoin Cash network underperformance has sparked several reactions from the cryptocurrency community as many believed the crypto had died a natural death, and there is no coming back from this.
+News of the Bitcoin Cash network’s underperformance has sparked several reactions from the cryptocurrency community as many believe the crypto has died a natural death, and there is no coming back from this.

 Bitcoin Cash… thank you for everything ❤️

 Many have started speculating that something similar might happen to Bitcoin when it completes its halving next month.
 BTC mining reward is expected to reduce from 12.5BTC ($90,996.39) to 6.25 BTC ($45,489.61).

 Your crypto deserves the best security.
 Get a Ledger hardware wallet for just $79!